Nosema disease of honey bees

 Losses caused by nosema disease are not confined to areas of Victoria having the field conditions mentioned above.

 Spores of Nosema apis may occur in honey or pollen.
-Research reports indicate that honey bee workers can transmit nosema to queens in queen mailing cages, queen banks and queen mating nuclei.
+Research reports indicate that honey bee workers can transmit nosema to queens in:

 Effect of nosema on bees

-- a high proportion of eggs laid by the queen of a infected colony may fail to produce mature larvae
+- A high proportion of eggs laid by the queen of an infected colony may fail to produce mature larvae.

-- young infected nurse bees cease brood rearing and turn to guard and foraging duties usually undertaken by older bees
+- Young infected nurse bees cease brood rearing turning to guarding and foraging duties — usually undertaken by older bees.

-Bees infected with nosema either show no symptoms, or none that are specific for this disease.
+Bees infected with nosema either show no symptoms, or none specific to this disease.
 Many of the so-called symptoms attributed to nosema disease apply to other diseases or conditions of adult bees.
 Examination of adult bees using a light microscope is the only reliable method of diagnosing the presence of spores of nosema.

 Infected colonies can lose adult bees sometimes at an alarming rate.
 Infected bees often die away from the hive and only a few sick or dead bees may be found near the hive entrance.
 The term 'spring dwindle' is often used to describe this condition.
 However, this should not be confused with the normal weakening of colonies caused by the natural dying of old, over-wintered bees in early spring.

-Sick or crawling bees outside the hive entrance, dead bees on the ground and excreta (dysentery) on hive components may be associated with nosema infection, but may equally be caused by other diseases and abnormal conditions.
+Sick or crawling bees outside the hive entrance, dead bees on the ground and excreta (dysentery) on hive components may be associated with nosema infection.
+However, these conditions can equally be caused by other diseases and abnormal conditions.

-- replace old, dark brood combs to lower the number of spores in the hive, although this will never totally eliminate the disease.
-Many beekeepers remove two or more old combs from the brood nest each spring, replacing them with sheets of beeswax foundation available from beekeeping supply shops.
+- Replace old, dark brood combs to lower the number of spores in the hive, although this will never totally eliminate the disease.
+Many beekeepers remove 2 or more old combs from the brood nest each spring, replacing them with sheets of beeswax foundation available from beekeeping supply shops.

 As this is a relatively new parasite in European honey bees, the full effect of this species of nosema on individual bees and colonies is still being researched.
 It does not appear to cause sudden, quick losses of bees as does Nosema apis.

-N. ceranae can be detected in all four seasons, while N. apis occurs mostly in the milder seasons of autumn and spring.
+N. ceranae can be detected all year round, while N. apis occurs mostly in the milder seasons of autumn and spring.
 N. ceranae infection affects more cells in the honey bee gut than N. apis infection at the same temperature.
 Researchers have suggested that this difference may explain why there is a higher mortality of bees when they are infected by N. ceranae than when they are infected with N. apis.
 N. ceranae can kill bees faster than N. apis.

-Colonies infected with N. ceranae in summer may gradually lose adult bees resulting in reduced honey production and may even die.
+Colonies infected with N. ceranae in summer may gradually lose adult bees resulting in reduced honey production.
+They may even die.
 While dysentery may be associated with outbreaks of N. apis, signs of dysentery are markedly reduced in outbreaks of N. ceranae.

 N. ceranae has been found in honey and pollen.
 Recent research has shown that N. ceranae spores lose viability when they are subjected freezing and chilling.